Farrah Abraham’s Sexy ‘Princess Ariel’ Pic Savagely Slammed By Her Own Fans

 The comment likely pertains to an Instagram update made by Farrah two days ago.
 It showed the star lying on her front in thong underwear as she received cosmetic butt injections.

 Other fans seemed to be upset that Farrah hadn’t gotten her popular culture right.
-Fans told the star that she had messed up her outfit and resembled Snow White, although the prevailing negativity appeared geared towards Farrah’s overall image: the star is notoriously raunchy on social media with topless or nude updates.
-Fans frequently voice disapproval over the fact that Farrah’s daughter Sophia follows her mother’s account.
+Fans told the star that she had messed up her outfit and resembled Snow White, although the prevailing negativity appeared geared towards Farrah’s overall image — the star is notoriously raunchy on social media with her topless or nude updates.
+Fans frequently voice disapproval over the fact that Farrah’s daughter, Sophia, follows her mother’s account.

 Slamming remarks over Farrah’s outfit were made, although one of the most popular comments honed in on how Farrah is raising Sophia.
 The star has set her daughter up with a social media account.

 “You try SO hard & just #fail.
 You’re scaring the normal people.
 Please stop.
 Let Sophia have the spotlight.
 Alone.
 Be proud of her.
-Don’t try to turn her into a money-making machine,” the fan wrote with others upvoting the comment.
+Don’t try to turn her into a money-making machine,” the fan wrote, with others upvoting the comment.

 Multiple users also took to the comments section with mentions of Farrah’s plastic surgery – clearly, the glossy image posted wasn’t stopping them from noticing Farrah’s cosmetically-enhanced features.